microsoft/AIVisualProvision/README.md

 ![](Documents/Images/customvision_1.png)

 Use the settings highlighted in the image to populate the `CustomVisionPredictionUrl` and `CustomVisionPredictionKey` variables in the `MagnetsMobileClient\VisualProvision\AppSettings.cs` file.

+## Xamarin.Forms App (AI Visual Provision)

+Xamarin.Forms enables you to build native UIs for iOS, Android, macOS, Linux, and Windows from a single, shared codebase.
+You can dive into app development with Xamarin.Forms by following our free self-guided learning from Xamarin University.
+This project exercises the following patterns and features:

+* Xamarin.Forms
+* XAML UI
+* Converters
+* Custom Controls
+* Custom Renderers
+* Data Binding
+* Effects
+* IoC
+* MVVM
+* Plugins for Xamarin
+* Styles
+* .NET Standard

 ### App Center